rtek1000/Curve_Tracer_CH32V307/README.md

 ![img](https://raw.githubusercontent.com/rtek1000/Curve_Tracer_CH32V307/refs/heads/main/Hardware/Curve%20Tracer%20CH32V307%20v1c.png)

+## ⚠️ CRITICAL HARDWARE NOTICE (YD-CH32V307VCT6 Board)

+This commercial development board comes factory-equipped with a **W25Q32** SPI Flash memory chip soldered directly to pins **PA2, PA5, PA6, and PA7**.

+Since the **DAC2 (PA5)** analog silicon blocks and the **OPA1 (PA2)** standard inputs overlap directly with the lines connected to this memory, **this project requires the physical removal (desoldering) of the W25Q32 chip from the board**.

+Failure to remove the component will result in destructive electrical conflicts and severe geometric distortion of the Curve Tracer's test ellipses at high frequencies, caused by the parasitic capacitance of the integrated traces.

 ------------

 This repository contains the single-channel analog hardware design for a high-resolution instrumentation 3D Curve Tracer, specifically engineered for diagnostics of sensitive processors and CPLDs.